Looking back through my notes and incidents, I noticed that sometimes some customers face issues with the message: F5735 ❗

 To debug messages like F5735 and find where it is the root cause in the source code is easy:

 1. Enter in debug mode while in MR8M transaction or MIRO transaction (our famous /h).

-2. Fill the necessary fields and then, if you are on MR8M transaction, just execute it; if you are working on MIRO transaction, click Simulate.
+2. Fill the necessary fields and then, if you are on MR8M transaction, just execute it; if you are working on MIRO transaction, choose Simulate button.

-4. Hit F8 and keep track of the both variable SY-MSGID and SY-MSGNO.
-Once these variable are filled with F5 735 you will see the main source code from where the message is raised.
+4. Hit F8 and keep track of both variables SY-MSGID and SY-MSGNO.
+Once these variables are filled with F5 735 you will see the main source code from where the message is raised.